Assertiveness is a type of behavior which is used to express one’s needs in a healthy, prosocial manner.

 According to the Oxford Dictionary, assertiveness can be defined as “[c]onfident and forceful behavior”.
-In the context of Psychology, “[a]ssertive self-expression is direct, firm, positive – and, when necessary, persistent – action intended to promote equality in person-to-person relationships” (Alberti & Emmons, 2008).
+In the context of Psychology, assertiveness is direct, firm, positive – and, when necessary, persistent – action intended to promote equality in person-to-person relationships (Alberti & Emmons, 2008).

-Assertiveness is a “stable and distinctive individual characteristic by which healthy and unhealthy persons may be distinguished” (Vagos & Pereira, 2016).
+Assertiveness is a “stable and distinctive individual characteristic by which healthy and unhealthy persons may be distinguished” (Vagos & Pereira, 2016, p.
+109).
 Assertive behaviors can be proactive or reactive as well as verbal or nonverbal, so one can assert themselves in many ways (Ames & Flynn, 2007).

 Aggression Limits the Rights of Others

 Assertiveness is similar to aggression, but there is a significant difference.
-That is,

 The difference is that assertive people seek to gain rights to put them on an equal footing with others, while aggressive people simply seek to gain rights.
 This distinction shows why assertiveness is considered a healthy, prosocial behavior while aggression is not.